Driffield railway station

 Driffield railway station serves the town of Driffield in the East Riding of Yorkshire, England.
-It is located on the Yorkshire Coast Line and is operated by Northern, providing all passenger train services.
+It is located on the Hull–Scarborough line and is operated by Northern, providing all passenger train services.

 History

 The station was opened by the York and North Midland Railway on 6 October 1846, at the same time as the line from Hull to Bridlington.
-The independent Malton & Driffield Railway company obtained parliamentary approval to build a branch line between there and Malton in the same year, but more than six years would pass before it was ready for traffic, the first train running in May 1853.
+The independent Malton & Driffield Railway company obtained parliamentary approval to build a branch line between there and Malton in the same year, but more than six years would pass before it was ready for traffic, the first train running on 19 May 1853.

 This was never more than a rural branch line, but the final route into the town, from Selby via Market Weighton (opened on 1 May 1890), proved rather more important as it soon became busy with holiday traffic from the West Riding heading for the resorts further up the coast.
-Today, though only the original coast line remains in use, the Malton line having succumbed to road competition as long ago as June 1950, the Selby line falling victim to the Beeching Axe almost exactly fifteen years later (closing on 14 June 1965).
+Today, though only the original coast line remains in use, the Malton line having succumbed to road competition on 5 June 1950, the Selby line falling victim to the Beeching Axe almost exactly fifteen years later (closing on 14 June 1965).